Skip to content

 Canada is huge and has many climates.
 Choose a recovery program in a place you like and feel comfortable.
 Consider travel costs and distance from home.

 US health insurance may cover addiction treatment in Canada.
-My cousin shared his insights and he said that some insurance policies cover the expense, while others do not.
-Check with your insurer.
+From my years of experience I noticed the insights, some insurance policies cover the expense, while others do not.

 Your Backup

 Rehab abroad is difficult and lonely.
 You will be away from relatives and friends who can help you recuperate.
-Consider how you will handle the separation and if anyone may visit or stay in touch.

 Sobriety Ready